-Every shipment is a fount of data — use it!
+Every shipment is a gold mine of shipping data!

 Information has become an essential element in competitive differentiation.
 Fortunately for logistics companies, every shipment is a fount of data — useful information to improve both operational efficiency and customer experience.

 The traditional means of using data analytics is to confirm decisions already made.
 But if logistics firms want to drive forward and avoid stagnating in a status quo that will soon see them dropping behind the competition, they need to shift their mindset.
 Deriving accurate insight from data is the foundation for effective decision-making.

 For forward-looking decisions, companies can use logistics data analysis in two main ways: